-I am a PhD Candidate in the Department of Political Science at the University of North Carolina at Chapel Hill.
 I study the political economy of finance from an international, comparative, and historical perspective.
 Broadly, I am interested in the political constitution and governance of financial markets and employ both quantitative and qualitative methodological approaches.